mafifafm/pxt-microbit/docs/test/courses/csintro/making/introduction.md

 **Materials:** A partner, and something to take notes on

 **Getting started:**
-The goal of this activity is to gather information from your partner that will help you to design a micro:bit pet for your partner.
+The goal of this activity is to gather information from your partner that will help you to design a Ragga pet for your partner.

 **5 minutes:** Interview your partner.
 The goal is to find out what your partner considers to be their ideal pet.
 You should mostly listen, and ask questions to keep your partner talking for the entire time.
 Here are some questions to start with: